vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_pokemon_table_drop.html

-The 'ID' will be the key to join the data.
+The ``ID`` will be the key to join the data.
 By joining the data, we will be able to create more relevant features.

 .. ipython:: python